 The first parts of this house at 42 Heartbreak Road were built before 1684 by Thomas Low Sr. or by his son John Low.
 The house is first mentioned in a 1708 deed when it was transferred from John Low and his wife Sarah Thorndike to their son Thorndike Low.

-This house is an example of a First Period home, with an overhang at the gable end, formed with molded end girts like those that on the side of the Whipple House, further decorated with shadow-molded sheathing and applied dentils above the projecting girt.
+This house is an example of a First Period home, with an overhang at the gable end, formed with molded end girts like those that are on the side of the Whipple House, further decorated with shadow-molded sheathing and applied dentils above the projecting girt.
 The hewn overhang may be related to the plank walling system.
-The house wаs complete restyled during the Federalist period.
+The house wаs completely restyled during the Federalist period.
 The combined evidence of the very wide chimney bay, wide summer beam boxes and the overhangs at the gable ends and the roof framing make it virtually certain that the concealed structure (and possibly finish) of the rest of the house is First Period in origin.

 The only First Period features currently in the house are a single chimney post with crude chamfer and the collar beams in the attic (survey data indicates collar beams disappear as a feature of the roof framing of one room deep houses before the end of the First Period).
 Chimney bay dimensions, size of summer beam boxes, steep roof pitch and overhangs at the gable end in combination also indicate First Period construction.